-Unlisted Investments are bonds or shares held which are not tradable on quoted listed markets.
-They are measured at cost which is deemed to represent fair value.
+Unlisted Investments in real estate funds are valued in line with the net asset valuation of the fund as communicated by the fund manager.
+Unlisted Investments in bonds and shares which are not tradable on quoted listed markets are measured at cost which is deemed to represent fair value.